Supporting Children and Families Impacted by Immigration Issues

 Ethics and Boundaries in Home Visiting

-An update of the resource booklet Considering Ethical and Professional Behaviors: A Parents as Teachers Perspective will be released in the fall of 2017.
+An update of the resource booklet Considering Ethical and Professional Behaviors: A Parents as Teachers Perspective has been released.
 After surveying more than 200 parent educators, PAT National determined a number of additions needed to be included to make the booklet more relevant to parent educators’ everyday experiences with families and programs.
-Look for it to address subjects such as moral reasoning, ethical codes, and ethical decision-making models, as well as practical applications to topics like social media, diversity within families, overextension, group dynamics and more.
-The booklet will be available in the Parents as Teachers eStore under “Professional Tools.”
+It addresses subjects such as moral reasoning, ethical codes, and ethical decision-making models, as well as practical applications to topics like social media, diversity within families, overextension, group dynamics and more.
+The booklet is available in the Parents as Teachers eStore under “Professional Tools.”

 Resources for Early Childhood Programs Serving Immigrant, Refugee, Undocumented or Mixed Status Children and Families

 Immigrants and refugees are among the Early Learning Council’s priority populations, and ensuring that priority populations have access to high-quality early learning programs is the charge of the ELC’s All Families Served Subcommittee.
 The subcommittee has created guidance for early childhood providers to support immigrant and refugee children and families, including families with mixed documentation status.
 Early childhood programs are encouraged to review and understand resources and supports, which includes Know Your Rights and legal resources.
 (This is a living document and may be updated as needed, in response to any future policy developments).